HarshKorde5/BackendStructureProject/Readme.md

 We can add required custom methods in our schema using the `schema_name.methods.custom_method_name` syntax.

 `mongoose-aggregate-paginate-v2` is a plugin used by mongoose to get advanced level queries and pipelines than using insertOne,updateOne,etc.

+## Multer and Cloudinary

+We use multer for uploading files or the file handling and cloudinary for cloud storage.

+We follow the model where the files go from remote location to the server-local storage followed by the cloudinary url:

+remote-location->server-local-storage->cloudinary

+So as, if any error occurs we don't need to reaccess file from remote location as we will have it in our server's local storage already and unlink as and when required.

+`npm install multer`

+`npm install cloudinary`

+Create a multer middleware for file operations in the /middlewares folder.

+Cloudinary can be configured as a utility each time we need to access the files url.Add the .env variables for cloudinary such as the api key,secret key,cloud name.